"The President can make you a General, but only Communications can make you a Commander ."

 "No matter how big and powerful government gets, and the many services it provides, it can never take the place of volunteers."

-Check out the new ARES Section Emergency Coordinator's Blog
+Check out the ARES Section Emergency Coordinator's Blog for quick updates.

 Aside from being a great hobby, Amateur Radio is a valuable communication resource in emergency situations.
 Hams also provide communications during many major community events.